 By Rebecca Alowo

-Rebecca is Alowo a DEng student at Central University of Technology Free State South Africa.
-The writer works as a Senior Consultant Research Studies at Quantum Executive Education.
+Rebecca Alowo holds a DEng student at Central University of Technology Free State South Africa.
+The writer is a lecturer-water engineering at University of Johannesburg, the writer works as a Senior Consultant Research Studies at Quantum Executive Education.
 The writer also free lances under Kenyonyozi properties.